^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Chronic hepatitis B is not always preceded by an identifiable acute form of hepatitis B. However, sometimes immediately after an acute episode, chronization occurs.
-In other cases, despite a sudden onset, similar to an acute disease, chronic hepatitis already occurs.
-Approximately 10% of adult patients with acute hepatitis B, HBsAg does not disappear from serum for 12 weeks, and they become chronic carriers.
+Chronic hepatitis B is not always preceded by a recognizable acute form of hepatitis B. However, chronicization sometimes occurs immediately after an acute episode.
+In other cases, despite the sudden onset similar to the acute disease, chronic hepatitis is already present.
+In approximately 10% of adult patients with acute hepatitis B, HBsAg does not disappear from the serum within 12 weeks, and they become chronic carriers.
 Newborns with hepatitis B become chronic carriers in 90% of cases.

-The main ways of transmission of the hepatitis B virus are parenteral (various injections, especially intravenous, blood transfusions, its substitutes and components), sexually and from mother to fetus.
+The main routes of transmission of the hepatitis B virus are parenteral (various injections, especially intravenous, transfusions of blood, its substitutes and components), sexual and from mother to fetus.

-Acute viral hepatitis B is manifested in anicteric, icteric, or fulminant forms.
-After resolving acute viral hepatitis B 4-6 weeks after the onset of the disease, HBsAg disappears from the serum.
+Acute viral hepatitis B manifests itself in anicteric, icteric or fulminant forms.
+After resolution of acute viral hepatitis B, HBsAg disappears from the serum within 4-6 weeks from the onset of the disease.

-Transition of the process to chronic viral hepatitis is accompanied by HBsAg-emei.
-Chronic viral hepatitis B (CVH-B) can evolve into cirrhosis of the liver (CP), against which liver cancer can develop.
+The transition of the process to chronic viral hepatitis is accompanied by HBsAgemia.
+Chronic viral hepatitis B (CHVH-B) can evolve into liver cirrhosis (LC), against which liver cancer can develop.

-Chronic hepatitis B is the outcome of acute hepatitis B due to persistence of the hepatitis B virus in the body .
-It is accepted to divide chronic hepatitis B into 2 main variants according to the principle of "wild" infection (HBe-positive chronic B) or mutant variant of HBV (HBe-negative anti-HBe-positive viral hepatitis B-pre-core / core-promoter mutant variants).
-Each of these variants has uneven distribution in different regions, differs with a certain biochemical and replication profile of HBV activity and response to treatment with both interferon and nucleoside analogues.
-The patient at an early stage of chronic hepatitis B can be detected as a "wild" type of HBV, and HBeAg-negative mutant strain.
-As the duration of infection increases under the influence of the body's immune system, the "wild" strain of the virus evolves and the percentage of mutant forms gradually begins to predominate.
-And subsequently the mutant variant displaces the "wild" type of virus.
-In this regard, it is believed that HBeAg-negative chronic viral hepatitis B is the phase of the natural course of chronic HBV infection, and not a separate nosological form.
-It is also proposed to distinguish between chronic hepatitis B with high and low replicative activity.
-The use of PCR allowed to identify patients with a low level of viremia and to establish a correlation between the constantly high level of viral load and the unfavorable outcomes of the disease - cirrhosis of the liver and hepatocellular carcinoma.
-A consistently high level of viral load is now proposed to be considered as one of the criteria for prescribing antiviral therapy for a patient with chronic HBV infection.
+Chronic hepatitis B is an outcome of acute hepatitis B caused by persistence of the hepatitis B virus in the body.
+Chronic hepatitis B is usually divided into 2 main variants based on infection with the "wild" (HBe-positive chronic B) or mutant HBV variant (HBe-negative anti-HBe-positive viral hepatitis B - pre-core/core-promoter mutant variants).
+Each of these variants has an uneven distribution in different regions, is distinguished by a certain biochemical and replication profile of HBV activity and response to treatment with both interferon and nucleoside analogues.
+In the early stages of chronic hepatitis B, a patient may have both the "wild" type of HBV and the HBeAg-negative mutant strain.
+As the duration of infection increases, the "wild" strain of the virus evolves under the influence of the body's immune system and the percentage of mutant forms gradually begins to prevail. and subsequently the mutant variant displaces the "wild" type of the virus.
+In this regard, it is believed that HBeAg-negative chronic viral hepatitis B is a phase of the natural course of chronic HBV infection, and not a separate nosological form.
+It is also proposed to distinguish chronic hepatitis B with high and low replicative activity.
+The use of PCR made it possible to identify patients with low viremia and establish a relationship between a constantly high viral load and unfavorable disease outcomes - liver cirrhosis and hepatocellular carcinoma.
+A constantly high viral load is currently proposed to be considered as one of the criteria for prescribing antiviral therapy to a patient with chronic HBV infection.

-However, only by the results of a morphological study of the liver can hepatitis of a particular activity and stage be diagnosed on the basis of an assessment of such indicators as the severity of inflammation and fibrosis.
-Thus, each patient with a defined level of HBV should be considered as a patient with chronic hepatitis B, and the morphologically determined extent of hepatitis activity and the stage of fibrosis combined with the dynamics of ALT activity and the level of viral load allows the clinician to make an accurate diagnosis and decide whether it is advisable or inexpedient to initiate an antiviral therapy at the present time.
+However, only the results of a morphological study of the liver can diagnose hepatitis of a particular activity and stage based on the assessment of such indicators as the severity of inflammation and fibrosis.
+Thus, each patient with a detectable level of HBV should be considered as a patient with chronic hepatitis B, and the morphologically diagnosed degree of hepatitis activity and stage of fibrosis in combination with the dynamics of ALT activity and viral load level allows the clinician to make an accurate diagnosis and decide on the appropriateness or inappropriateness of starting antiviral therapy at this point in time.

-Criteria of asymptomatic HBV carrier are a combination of a number of signs: persistence of HBsAg for 6 months or more in the absence of serological markers of HBV replication (HBeAg, anti-HBcIgM), normal parameters of liver transaminases.
-Absence of histological changes in the liver or a picture of chronic hepatitis with minimal necrosis-inflammatory activity [Histological Activity Index (IHA) 0-4] and HBV DNA level <10 5 copies / ml.
+The criteria for asymptomatic HBV carriage are a combination of a number of features: persistence of HBsAg for 6 months or more in the absence of serological markers of HBV replication (HBeAg, anti-HBcIgM), normal liver transaminase levels, absence of histological changes in the liver or a picture of chronic hepatitis with minimal necroinflammatory activity [histological activity index (HAI) 0-4] and HBV DNA level <105 copies /ml.

-From the point of view of liver morphology, "inactive carriage of HBsAg" can be defined as a persistent HBV infection without a pronounced inflammatory necrotic process in the liver and fibrosis.
-Despite a generally favorable prognosis for most of these patients, the status of the "inactive virus carrier" can not be considered a constant state, since patients who were in the phase of "inactive carrier HBsAg" can reactivate HBV infection and re-develop a pronounced inflammatory necrotic process in the liver .
-This type of person also does not exclude the formation of cirrhosis and the development of hepatocellular carcinoma, which justifies the necessity of lifelong dynamic monitoring of this group of patients.
-At the same time, 0.5% of "inactive carriers of HBsAg" spontaneously eliminate HBsAg every year, and most of these patients are subsequently registered in the blood with anti-HBs.
+In terms of liver morphology, "inactive HBsAg carriage" can be defined as persistent HBV infection without pronounced inflammatory-necrotic process in the liver and fibrosis.
+Despite the generally favorable prognosis for most of these patients, the status of "inactive virus carrier" cannot be considered a permanent condition, since in patients who were in the phase of "inactive HBsAg carriage", reactivation of HBV infection and repeated development of pronounced inflammatory-necrotic process in the liver are possible.
+In this category of people, the formation of cirrhosis and development of hepatocellular carcinoma is also possible, which justifies the need for lifelong dynamic monitoring of this group of patients.
+At the same time, spontaneous elimination of HBsAg occurs annually in 0.5% of "inactive HBsAg carriers", and anti-HBs are subsequently registered in the blood of most of these patients.

-Chronic HBV infection is characterized by a wide range of clinical variants of the course and outcome of the disease.
-4 phases of the natural course of chronic HBV infection are distinguished depending on the presence of HBeAg in the blood, the degree of increase in ALT and the level of viremia: the phase of immune tolerance, the phase of immune clearance, the phase of immune control and the phase of reactivation.
+Chronic HBV infection is characterized by a wide range of clinical variants of the course and outcomes of the disease.
+There are 4 phases of the natural course of chronic HBV infection depending on the presence of HBeAg in the patient's blood, the degree of increase in ALT and the level of viremia: the phase of immune tolerance, the phase of immune clearance, the phase of immune control and the phase of reactivation.

-Independent risk factors for the development of hepatocellular carcinoma are the male sex of the patient, smoking, alcohol abuse, elevated ALT levels, the presence of HBeAg.
-Consistently high levels of HBV DNA (> 10 5 copies / ml, or 20 000 ME).
+Independent risk factors for the development of hepatocellular carcinoma are male gender of the patient, smoking, alcohol abuse, elevated ALT levels, the presence of HBeAg, and persistently high levels of HBV DNA (>10 5 copies/ml, or 20,000 IU).

 Chronic HBe-positive hepatitis B

-Chronic hepatitis caused by HBV infection due to the wild type of the HBV virus is prevalent mainly in Europe and North America, but also occurs in regions with a high level of HBsAg carrier.
-It is characterized by a constantly increased activity of liver transfers and a high level of viremia.
-Depending on the age at the time of infection, this variant of viral hepatitis B varies.
-In children infected in utero or perinatally before the age of 18-20 years, the phase of immune tolerance is observed - the normal level of ALT, the absence of clinical signs of the disease, minimal histological changes in the liver, but the presence of a high level of DNA replication HBV and HBeAg-emiya.
-Upon reaching adulthood, some of these patients undergo spontaneous clearance of HBeAg.
-Immune clearance of HBeAg may be asymptomatic or accompanied by clinical signs of acute hepatitis B. In the future, remission of the disease and the transition to a phase of chronic HBV infection with an undetectable level of HBV DNA against a background of persistent HBsAg-eemia may occur.
+Chronic hepatitis caused by HBV infection caused by the "wild" type of the HBV virus is widespread mainly in Europe and North America, but also occurs in regions with a high level of HBsAg carriage.
+It is characterized by constantly increased activity of liver transferases and high levels of viremia.
+Depending on the age at the time of infection, this variant of viral hepatitis B proceeds differently.
+In children infected in utero or perinatally up to 18-20 years of age, a phase of immune tolerance is observed - normal ALT levels, no clinical signs of the disease, minimal histological changes in the liver, but the presence of a high level of HBV DNA replication and HBeAgemia.
+Upon reaching adulthood, spontaneous clearance of HBeAg occurs in some of these patients.
+Immune clearance of HBeAg may be asymptomatic or accompanied by clinical signs of acute hepatitis B. Subsequently, remission of the disease may occur and transition to the phase of chronic HBV infection with an undetectable level of HBV DNA against the background of persistent HBsAgemia.

 Chronic HBeAg-negative hepatitis B

-Chronic hepatitis caused by a mutant variant of HBV is characterized by the presence of anti-HBe in the blood, absence of HBeAg and lower concentrations of HBV compared to HBcAg-negative viral Nepatitis B. Chronic HBeAg-negative viral hepatitis B is the most common form in Southern Europe and Asia, in Northern Europe and the United States, it occurs in 10-40% of individuals with chronic HBV infection.
-In the Mediterranean region, infection with this variant of viral hepatitis B, usually occurs in childhood, occurs asymptomatically for 3-4 decades, leading to cirrhosis of the liver on average to 45 years of age.
-The course of HBeAg-negative chronic viral hepatitis B is characterized by either persistently increased activity of ACT and ALT (3-4-fold excess of the norm), which is observed in 3-40% of patients, or by the fluctuating activity of ACT and ALT (45-65%) and rarely occurring long-term spontaneous remissions (6-15%) of cases.
-Transition of HBeAg-negative chronic hepatitis B to the inactive nonreplicative phase of the virus carrying or spontaneous recovery is almost never met.
+Chronic hepatitis caused by a mutant variant of HBV is characterized by the presence of anti-HBe in the blood, the absence of HBeAg, and lower concentrations of HBV compared to HBcAg-positive viral nepatitis B. Chronic HBeAg-negative viral hepatitis B is the most common form in southern Europe and Asia, in northern Europe and the USA it occurs in 10-40% of persons with chronic HBV infection.
+In the Mediterranean region, infection with this variant of viral hepatitis B usually occurs in childhood, is asymptomatic for 3-4 decades, leading to liver cirrhosis on average by the age of 45.
+The course of HBeAg-negative chronic viral hepatitis B is characterized by either persistently elevated AST and ALT activity (3-4 times higher than normal), which is observed in 3-40% of patients, or fluctuating AST and ALT activity (45-65%) and rare long-term spontaneous remissions (6-15%) of cases.
+The transition of HBeAg-negative chronic hepatitis B to an inactive non-replicative phase of virus carriage or spontaneous recovery is almost never observed.

 What do need to examine?